mahan-ym/CountCent/README.md

 # Countcent

+ 🚧 WIP : this project is in progress

 Count every cent you expend 💸.

 This project is an expense tracker so that you can keep track of every Cent you spend.